-For sows: Longevity, lameness, body condition, shoulder and vulva lest ear and flank biting. sions, • For pigs: lameness, cleanliness, tail bites, fight marks, bursitis and othe r For broiler chickens: gait score, leg culls, footpad dermatitis, hock but breast blisters, feather cleanliness, muscle myopathies.
+For sows: Longevity, lameness, body condition, shoulder and vulva lesions, ear and flank biting.
+For pigs: lameness, cleanliness, tail bites, fight marks, bursitis and other lesions.
+For broiler chickens: gait score, leg culls, footpad dermatitis, hock burn, breast blisters, feather cleanliness, muscle myopathies.
 For beef: body condition, lameness, lesions, swellings, cleanliness, stomach ulcers, acidosis.
 For rabbits: foot lesions, fur coverage, eye condition.
 For fish: fin and body damage, sea lice and other ectoparasite infestations, skeletal deformities, condition factor, mortality and behaviour.
 For mental wellbeing: reaction to humans or novelty, fear, comfort; qualitative behavioural analysis.
-For behaviour: time spent lying/resting, ruminating or being active - foraging, perching, dustbathing, bathing (ducks), socialising, swimmir (fish).
-For transportation: injuries, slips and falls, fatigue, road traffic incidents mortality (dead-on-arrival/DOA). ng No information provided on how the company uses welfare outcome measures to inform continuous improvement in its operations or supply chain.
-0 The company describes how welfare outcome measures are used to inform continuous improvement in its operations or supply chain.
-2 No reporting on welfare outcome measures.
-0 The company partially reports on welfare outcome measures but this 1 reporting is limited to certain geographies, species or products. reporting is limited to certain geographies, species or products.
-The company reports fully on one welfare outcome measure for each relevant species, covering all geographies and products.
-3 The company reports fully on one welfare outcome measure for each 3 The company reports fully on one welfare outcome measure for each relevant species, covering all geographies and products.
-The company fully reports on multiple welfare outcome measure for ear and flank biting.
-For pigs: lameness, cleanliness, tail bites, fight marks, bursitis and othe lesions.
-For broiler chickens: gait score, leg culls, footpad dermatitis, hock burbreast blisters, feather cleanliness, muscle myopathies.
-For beef: body condition, lameness, lesions, swellings, cleanliness, stomach ulcers, acidosis.
-For rabbits: foot lesions, fur coverage, eye condition.
-For fish: fin and body damage, sea lice and other ectoparasite infestations, skeletal deformities, condition factor, mortality and behaviour.
-For mental wellbeing: reaction to humans or novelty, fear, comfort; qualitative behavioural analysis.
-For behaviour: time spent lying/resting, ruminating or being active - foraging, perching, dustbathing, bathing (ducks), socialising, swimmit (fish).
-For transportation: injuries, slips and falls, fatigue, road traffic incident mortality (dead-on-arrival/DOA).
+For behaviour: time spent lying/resting, ruminating or being active - foraging, perching, dustbathing, bathing (ducks), socialising, swimming (fish).
+For transportation: injuries, slips and falls, fatigue, road traffic incidents, mortality (dead-on-arrival/DOA).
 For slaughter: effectiveness of stunning.
+Scoring 19a.
+Does the company describe how it uses welfare outcome measures to inform continuous improvement in its operations or supply chain?
+0 No information provided on how the company uses welfare outcome measures to inform continuous improvement in its operations or supply chain.
+The company describes how welfare outcome measures are used to 2 inform continuous improvement in its operations or supply chain.
+19b.
+Does the company report on welfare outcome measures (i.e. measures linked to the physical, emotional and/or behavioural wellbeing of animals)?
+0 No reporting on welfare outcome measures.
+The company partially reports on welfare outcome measures but this 1 reporting is limited to certain geographies, species or products.
+The company reports fully on one welfare outcome measure for each 3 relevant species, covering all geographies and products.
+The company fully reports on multiple welfare outcome measure for 5 each relevant species, covering all geographies and products (Max Score 7) Explanatory For the sub-question on how welfare outcome measures are used to Notes inform continuous improvement in a company's operations or supply chain, points are awarded to companies that provide a clear description of their approach to using welfare outcome measures.
+This may include description of how welfare outcome measure data are used to help drive continuous improvement, or as indicators for corrective action.
+The sub-question on reporting is looking for explicit, quantitative reporting on welfare outcome measures such as: